 Step 3.
 Lubricate the Gearbox

-After cleaning the gearbox, apply some dry lubricant like WD40 to make the gear shafts more efficient and working.
 This is because when the gear shafts get old, they can stick more and more due to rusting.
 Applying some lubricant will ensure that it can spin correctly.

 When you finish lubricating the gearbox module, reassemble the Roomba correctly.
 Ensure that all components are securely in place.
 After some time, restart your Roomba and check if the side brush is now spinning correctly.

-Tips: contact iRobot and describe the side brush’s behaviour.
+Tips: Contact iRobot and describe the side brush’s behaviour.
 They will send you replacement parts if you have a warranty.

-Step 4: Replace the side brush module/GearBox.
+Step 4: Replace the side brush module/GearBox

 If none of the above troubleshooting steps fixes the problem, replace the Gearbox with a new one.
 Fortunately, replacing the gearbox/side brush module isn’t complicated.
 Follow the below steps: